billyriantono/youtube/README.md

 Run `php artisan vendor:publish` to publish the migrations and config.
 Then migrate the database with, `php artisan migrate`.

-This will create our `youtube_access_tokens` table which will of course, hold our access tokens once we've authenticated with Google.
+This will create our `youtube_access_tokens` and `channels` table which will of course, hold our access tokens once we've authenticated with Google.

 Next it's time to configure our settings in `config/youtube.php` makes use of environment variables to ensure no secret crentials make way into version control.
 So add the following variables to your `.env` file.